vib-tcp/nextflow-workshop/README.md

 **Extra exercise 2**

-Run the `nextflow-io/rnaseq-nf` locally with Apptainer.
+Run the `nf-core/demo` pipeline locally with Apptainer.

 ****************